 “When it comes to rebranding, we recommend businesses don't try to reinvent the wheel.
 If you already have an established business and customers are familiar with your logo and brand image, then it's important to not change too much of your company's image as this can lead to brand confusion,” says Cyr.

 The nature and number of changes you make to your logo depends on the purpose of your rebrand.
+Consult your brand style guide to redesign with consistency going forward.
+Or if you haven't made a style guide for your brand, take the time now to make your brand's style guide.

 “We recommend only changing up to 30 percent of your logo design if you are rebranding in order to make sure customers still recognize your brand.
 Think about updating your font to make it more legible or professional, or perhaps you want to opt for a more minimalist icon that still represents your industry or services, or maybe you want to drop the 'LLC', 'Co' or 'Inc' from your business name,” says Cyr.